-Flower color meaning and symbolism dates back to ancient times and has evolved over time to convey sentiments and feelings that words alone could not portray.
+Flower color meaning and symbolism date back to ancient times and have evolved over time to convey sentiments and feelings that words alone could not portray.
 Today, both the flower type and inherent colors contribute to the meaning and symbolism of a particular bloom.

 What is the rarest blue flower?

-Blue-fringed daisies and Blue Gentian are considered amongst the rarest of blue flowers.
+Blue-fringed daisies and Blue Gentian are considered among the rarest of blue flowers.

 What is the meaning and symbolism of blue flowers?

 In floriography, blue symbolizes affection, desire, love, inspiration, trust, purity, tranquility, or sympathy.

 What are blue flowers used for?

 Blue flowers are associated with intimacy and love which makes them a beautiful choice for Valentine’s Day or a romantic gift.
 The 10th wedding anniversary is associated with silver and blue, making blue blossoms a natural choice for this important milestone.
 Blue flowers are also popular for wedding bouquets and centerpieces.
 Blue may also be associated with sympathy.